AdobeDocs/acp-mobile-sdkdocs/src/pages/documentation/sdk-versions.md

 <InlineAlert variant="info" slots="text"/>

-Beta versions of React Native Experience Platform Edge Network, Edge Identity, Edge Consent, Messaging and Assurance can be found in the repository link [here](https://github.com/adobe/aepsdk-react-native).
-These new beta extensions require the latest AEP Core to opperate.
+React Native Experience Platform Edge Network, Edge Identity, Edge Consent, Optimize, Places, Target, Campaign Classic and Assurance can be found in the repository link [here](https://github.com/adobe/aepsdk-react-native).
+These new extensions require the latest AEP Core to operate.
 See [README](https://github.com/adobe/aepsdk-react-native/blob/main/README.md) for further information on installation and configuration.

 ## Flutter